 Barnardo's aim to help as many young carers as they can.
 They will help you look after your loved ones and give you time to enjoy your childhood.

-We are delighted that Charlie's Freedom is being filmed in Gloucestershire during August 2021 with a lot of local talent onboard including Bafta-winning Director Rachel Tillotson, Cinematographer Sarah Cunningham and Editor John Minton.
+Charlie's Freedom was filmed in Bristol during January 2022 with local talent onboard including Bafta-winning Director Rachel Tillotson.

 University of Gloucestershire supports 'Charlie's Freedom'

-We are delighted to announce that the University of Gloucestershire is supporting our film with an extremely welcome grant.
+We are delighted to announce that the University of Gloucestershire has supported our film with an extremely welcome grant.

-The funding will enable the Production Design Team to create the crucial visual aspects for the film from location dressing through to props and costumes.
-This will ensure the right atmosphere and look for each scene.
+The funding enabled the crucial visual aspects of the film to be created from location dressing through to props and costumes.